HL7/CDA-ccda/input/pagecontent/howtoread.md

 NOTE: For elements that repeat but have been constrained, the Profile will be “sliced”, and the constraint will be found on one of the slices.
 This applies to fixed value constraints as well as template constraints.

-NOTE: If a template inherits constraints from a parent profile, e.g., Care Team Member Act inherits from Care Team Organizer, the full constraints will not be present in the Differential Tab of the child profile but will be found in in the Snapshot Tab of the child profile, or in the Differential Tab of the parent profile.
+NOTE: If a template inherits constraints from a parent template, e.g., Care Team Member Act inherits from Care Team Organizer, the full constraints will not be present in the Differential Tab of the child template but will be found in in the Snapshot Tab of the child template, or in the Differential Tab of the parent template.

 The Detailed Descriptions tab will have all the Template Constraints listed by the specific element being constrained.
 This is where constraint numbers as found in the pdf publication are asserted.